Kristina Johnson ’12

 How did your time at Lake Forest help you prepare to apply for graduate school?

-Lake Forest provided multiple ways for me to stack my CV when applying to graduate school; this included poster presentations and research experience.
-Many schools may offer opportunities like this but the caliber that Lake Forest classwork expects is what really excelled my preparation.
-There were also career days, mock-interviews, and professors always ready and willing to prep me for applications.
+Lake Forest College provided multiple ways for me to stack my CV when applying to graduate school; this included poster presentations and research experience.
+Many schools may offer opportunities like this, but the caliber that Lake Forest classwork expects is what really excelled my preparation.
+There were also career days, mock interviews, and professors always ready and willing to prep me for applications.
 When I was interviewing, I felt confident speaking to professionals about my training and future goals.

 What advice would you give a high school student looking to pursue pre-health and is considering Lake Forest College?

-Be open minded!
+Be open-minded!
 You never know who or what will help you in your pursuit in the healthcare world.
-You will have plenty training to specialize later in life, so take the many opportunities Lake Forest has and TAKE THEM.
+You will have plenty of training to specialize later in life, so investigate the many opportunities Lake Forest College offers and TAKE THEM.
 Health is very interdisciplinary, having had internships and classes across multiple areas is still helping my current day career goals.
-Also lean into your professors.
+Also, lean into your professors.
 Don’t be afraid to ask for help and use them as resources; they truly want you to be successful.
 I’m years out and they still are a part of my life and encouraging me to grow.